Supply Chain Master Data

 These parameters are essential for Transportation Management Systems (TMS) to generate feasible, cost-effective routing plans.

-This dataset enforces compliance by matching freight requirements to certified carriers.
 For example, hazardous materials can only be assigned to carriers with proper certifications, while oversized loads must match vehicles with appropriate axle and height allowances.

 Incorrect transportation master data causes downstream failures such as rejected loads, unexpected detention fees, and inflated freight costs due to poor space utilization.